Background

 Although the sheep within a flock might belong to different owners in a village who jointly employed a shepherd to watch them, the whole flock might also be the property of the shepherd himself.
 The parable assumes the latter case, for it speaks of the shepherd as "having an hundred sheep," and it has the shepherd refer to the lost one as "my sheep."

 The hearers would have pictured the pastureland as a plateau interrupted by cliffs and ravines.
-Also, when the shepherd left the ninety-nine, they would not have imagined that they were left alone.
-Such a large flock would normally have required helpers, so these hearers would have assumed that the helpers took charge when their boss was gone away looking for the silly wanderer.
+Also, when they heard that the shepherd left the ninety-nine, they would not have imagined that he left them untended.
+They knew that a shepherd taking care of such a large flock normally employed helpers, who would stay behind when their boss went away to look for a silly wanderer.

 After a hard search, the shepherd found the lost sheep pitifully alone and confused, on its way to certain death if not rescued.
-It might fall into a chasm impossible to escape from, or a predator might make it an easy meal.
+It might fall into a chasm with walls too steep to climb, or a predator might make it an easy meal.
 But once the stray was found, the shepherd carried it back to the flock.
 His tender heart for the ignorant beast was so great that he actually bore it on his shoulders, not only affording it protection and releasing it from further exhaustion after a whole day of frantic moving about, but also bringing it into his close embrace, expressing the great joy in his heart because he had found the sheep before disaster struck.

 That night, after the shepherd had safely conducted the whole flock to their fold and returned to his home in the village, he was still so full of joy that he summoned his neighbors and friends to join him in celebration.
 He wanted them also to rejoice that the lost sheep had been found.